damianhakert/damianhakert.github.io/source/_posts/2016-04-14-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.markdown

     - master
 ```

-This file instructs the GitLab Runner to `deploy` by installing Jekyll and
+This file instructs GitLab Runner to `deploy` by installing Jekyll and
 building your website under the `public/` folder
 (that's the `jekyll build -d public/` doing it).

-Wait for the build process to complete (you can track the progress in the
+Wait for the build process to complete.
+You can track the progress in the
-Builds page of your project - once it starts, it probably won't take longer
+Builds page of your project.
+Once it starts, it probably won't take longer
-than 1m30s).
+than 1m30s.
 Once the build is finished, your website will be available at
 `https://YOURUSERNAME.gitlab.io`.
 Note that GitLab already provides TLS
 certificates to all subdomains of `gitlab.io`.
 So if you don't want to add a
 custom domain, you're done.